What is a new employee announcement?

 Please join me in welcoming our newest team member: Chris Smith!

-Chris will be joining us Monday as a senior account executive for the Southeast region, reporting to Sales Manager Jane Johnson, and helping expand relationships on several of our most important accounts.
+Chris will be joining us on Monday as a Senior Account Executive for the Southeast region, reporting to Sales Manager Jane Johnson, and helping expand relationships on several of our most important accounts.

 Chris is sitting on the east side of the fourth floor, so be sure to drop by and say hello!

 A well-crafted new employee announcement can establish credibility for your new hire and help other employees understand how their new teammate will contribute to the company’s success.

 By sending this email on the new hire’s first day, you can facilitate conversation between the new employee and their teammates, and ensure they feel welcomed and valued from the very beginning.